NumEconCopenhagen/projects-2019-ob4ever/README.md

-# Welcome to your NumEconCPH repository
+# Welcome to your NumEconCPH repositoryThe development in productivity and hourly wages in Denmark across industries and years

 We have provided you with the following repository that contains the required structure for this course. **You should not change any folders in the root directory**.